 - Dynamic light scattering data collection and analysis

-- Crystallization set up with crystallization robot for high throughput screening
+- Crystallization set up with crystallization robot for high throughput screening with sparse matrics

-- Crystallization set up by robot or manually for crystal size optimization experiments
+- Crystallization set up by robot or manually for crystal size optimization

 - Optimization of cryo protectant solutions

-- On-site X-ray data collection, processing and evaluation
+- On-site X-ray data collection, processing, and evaluation

 - Remote X-ray data collection at synchrotron radiation at SSRL

-- Structure determination, structure refinement, structure analysis
+- Structure determination, refinement, and structure analysis

 - Design of mutant proteins based on structural information

-- Preparation of figures for grant applications and publication.
+- Preparation of figures for grant applications and publication

 - Molecular modeling and structure-based drug design (Dr. Tim Mather)